adamdehaven/perfect-pullquotes/readme.txt

 == Changelog ==

+= 1.6 =
+* Adds support for optional "size" attribute whereby user can designate font-size in pixels.
+* Changes border to left side when screen width is less than 768px, regardless of alignment.

 = 1.5 =
 * Changed <code>.pullquote</code> class to <code>.perfect-pullquote</code> to alleviate conflicting CSS issues per user requests.
-Note: After updating, you may see "ugly" pullquotes until you clear the cache in your browser and load the new CSS files from the plugin.
-If the pullquotes continue to look "broken," simply go into the Wordpress post, make a small change (i.e. add a space to the end of a sentence) and update the post.

 = 1.4.1 =
 * Small CSS fix.